SiliconLabs/circuitpython_applications/cp_bluetooth_distance_monitor/README.md

     | adafruit_ssd1306  |       2.12.2      |
     | adafruit_vl53l1x  |       1.1.10      |

-3. Upload all the libraries of the lib folder to the CircuitPython device.
-The binary files should not be uploaded to lib folder in the device, they should have the same hierarchy as the code.py file.
+3. Upload all the files and folders from the device_root folder to the CircuitPython device.
+The files and folders should be copied into the root of the file system on the target device.

-4. Copy the content of the code.py and paste it to the code.py file on the CircuitPython device.

-5. Run the scripts on the board.
+4. Run the scripts on the board.

 ## How it Works ##